 Often it’s the people we talk to regularly that take note and might politely point out perhaps our hearing is not quite as good as we think it is.

 All the people in your life telling you to turn down the TV really do mean well.
 Because the earlier you do something about your hearing loss, the better.
 Even when hearing is just starting to deteriorate, hearing aids help to maintain the neural pathways in your brain responsible for decoding all of the sounds you hear.

 Simply put, hearing keeps your brain active, which in turn keeps your brain healthy.

-5 Sensory Symptoms You Need a Hearing Check
+5 Sensory Signs You Need a Hearing Check

 Be Proactive About Your Hearing Health

-The average human life span gained more years during the 20th and 21st century than in all prior millennia combined.
+The average human life span gained more years during the 20th century than in all prior millennia combined.
 In many ways, we’re still becoming used to getting “old”.

 There are many ways to lose touch with our youth, both physically and philosophically.
 The good news is with your hearing it doesn’t have to be that way.
 That is if you decide to do something about it.